-NEXT ELECTION INFORMATION DATE OF NEXT OFFICER ELECTION LOCATION OF NEXT OFFICER ELECTION Rockwall County Library Saturday, May 4, 2024 1215 E. Yellow Jacket Lane City Council elections are held annually in May on Uniform Election Days Rockwall, TX 75087
+NEXT ELECTION INFORMATION DATE OF NEXT OFFICER ELECTION LOCATION OF NEXT OFFICER ELECTION Rockwall County Library Saturday, May 3, 2025 1215 E. Yellow Jacket Lane City Council elections are held annually in May on Uniform Election Days Rockwall, TX 75087

-City Council elections are held annually in May on Uniform Election Days CKWall, TX 75007 CANDIDATE ELIGIBILITY REQUIREMENTS & DEADLINE TO FILE CANDIDATE ELIGIBILITY REQUIREMENTS PERIOD TO FILE CANDIDATE APPLICATION Excerpt from Rockwall City Charter Re: Qualifications Sec.
-5.02 Filing for office [; qualifications of candidates.]
+City Council elections are held annually in May on Uniform Election Days ockwall, 1 × 1 5061 CANDIDATE ELIGIBILITY REQUIREMENTS & DEADLIN NE TO FILE CANDIDATE ELIGIBILITY REQUIREMENTS PERIOD TO FILE CANDIDATE APPLICATION Excerpt from Rockwall City Charter Re: Qualifications Sec.
+5.02 Filing for office ; qualifications of candidates.
 (1) Candidates for City offices must file for office in accordance with the Texas Election Code.
-(2) Candidates for elective City office must meet the following qualifications: (a) Must be at least twenty-one years of age at the time of the election for which they are filing.
-January 17, 2024, 8:00 AM (b) Must be a qualified voter. thru (c) Must have resided within the corporate limits of the City, or recently February 16, 2024 annexed territory, for at least twelve months prior to the filing by 5:00 p.m. deadline. (d) Must not, after notice of any delinquency, be in arrears in payment of taxes or other liabilities due the City. (e) No candidate may file in a single election for more than one office or position as provided by this Charter.
+(2) Candidates for elective City office must meet the following qualifications: (a) Must be at least twenty-one years of age at the time of the election Wed., January 15, 2025, for which they are filing. at 8:00 AM (b) Must be a qualified voter. thru (c) Must have resided within the corporate limits of the City, or recently Fri., February 14, 2025 annexed territory, for at least twelve months prior to the filing by 5:00 p.m. deadline. , , , , , , (d) Must not, after notice of any delinquency, be in arrears in payment of taxes or other liabilities due the City. (e) No candidate may file in a single election for more than one office or position as provided by this Charter.
 (Ord.
-No. 15-16, § 1, 5-18-2015)
+No. 15-16, § 1, 5-18-2015) (0.0